sytabaresa/kingly/README.md

 **Event processing**

-- Starting the machine (`.start()`) triggers the reserved `INIT` event which advances the state machine out of the initial control state towards the relevant user-configured control state
+- Calling the machine factory creates a machine according to specifications and triggers the reserved `INIT_EVENT` event which advances the state machine out of the initial control state towards the relevant user-configured control state
-  - note that the `INIT` event carries the initial extended state as data
+  - note that the `INIT_EVENT` event carries the initial extended state as data
+  - if there is no initial transition, it is required to pass an initial control state
+  - if there is no initial control state, it is required to configure an initial transition
+  - an initial transition is a transition from the reserved `INIT_STATE` control state, triggered by the reserved event `INIT_EVENT`
-- **1**
+- **Mark 1**
 - Search for a feasible transition in the configured transitions
+  - a feasible transition is a transition which is configured to deal with the received event, and for which there is a fulfilled guard
 - If there is no feasible transition :
-  - issue memorized output (`NO_OUTPUT` if none), extended state and ocntrol state do not change.
+  - issue memorized output (`NO_OUTPUT` if none), extended state and control state do not change.
    **_THE END_**
 - If there is a feasible transition, select the first transition according to what follows :
   - if there is an INIT transition, select that